oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 ![](Georepsession1list.png "Georepsession1list.png")

-If there are no sessions that are setup, the Geo-replication sub-tab will have only the New button enabled.
-(Should the Geo-replication sub tab be shown in this case?
-How will the user create a new geo-replication session?)
+If there are no sessions that are setup, the Geo-replication sub-tab will have only the New button enabled. (**Qn** *Should the Geo-replication sub tab be shown in this case?
+How will the user create a new geo-replication session?*)

 If the volume is a destination for another volume, there will be another icon to indicate this.
 Clicking on this icon will show a pop-up which will the source volume details.